klee-repos/buy-me-a-coffee-web/README.md

-# Getting Started with Create React App
+# Buy me a coffee - web

-This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).
+This project is a demonstration of how to connect a web application with a web3 smart contract.

 ## Available Scripts